esl/MongooseIM/doc/developers-guide/Hooks-and-handlers.md

 ## Running a hook

-`ejabberd_sm` (ejabberd/MongooseIM session manager) is the module which discovers whether the recipient of a message is available or not.
+`ejabberd_sm` (ejabberd/MongooseIM session manager) is the module discovering whether the recipient of a message is available or not.
 That's where storing the message for later delivery takes place.
-Here's a simple example of calling `mod_offline`:
+To save a message in an offline storage just call `mod_offline`:

 ```erlang
 mod_offline:store_packet(From, To, Packet)